This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following bar tools:

 Juicer: This is used to juice citrus, fruits, and vegetables.
-We used the Hamilton Beach Large Juicer.
+I used the Hamilton Beach Large Juicer.

 Tasting Notes

-“I don’t usually care all that much for the flavor of nuts in anything, but wow, does the flavor in the syrup really make this recipe incredibly unique.
-It’s meant to be made with a pistachio syrup, but we didn’t have that on hand on the day of our tasting so we used macadamia nut instead.
-I honestly loved both that version and the reshake with pistachio syrup we tried a few days later.
+Kendall’s Take: “I don’t usually care all that much for the flavor of nuts in anything, but wow, does the flavor of the syrup really make this recipe incredibly unique.
+It’s meant to be made with a pistachio syrup, but I didn’t have that on hand on the day of our tasting so I used macadamia nut instead.
+I honestly loved both that version and the reshake with pistachio syrup I tried a few days later.
 Although certainly a bit of work to make, the coconut, matcha, and nut flavors all mix together beautifully.
-If you’re looking for something with the air of tiki but out of the box, this is a great pick.”
+If you’re looking for something with the air of tiki but out of the box, the John The Baptist a great pick.”

 Recipe